g105b/github-deploy/README.md

 This needs to be done once per organisation/team, so you can share the deploy keys over all repositories that share the same target deployment servers.

 ```
-# Creates files deploy and deploy.pub in your current directory.
+# Creates files deploy-key and deploy-key.pub in your current directory.
-ssh-keygen -t rsa -b 4096 -C deploy@circleci -f deploy
+ssh-keygen -t rsa -b 4096 -C deploy@circleci -f deploy-key
 ```

+## X. Distribute SSH deploy keys.

+The public key (`deploy-key.pub`) can be added to the `authorized_keys` file on all live/staging servers.

+The private key (`deploy-key`) can be added to the SSH Permissions of CircleCI by going to **Project Settings** -> **Permissions** -> **SSH Permissions**.

+Add each hostname that will be used in deployment individually to the SSH Permissions page, e.g. production.srv.my-organisation.com, test-env.srv.my-organisation.com.

 ## X. Add `circle.yml` configuration file to your repo.

-After any `machine`, `checkout`, `dependencies`, etc., add the `deployment` commands for matching branches/tags you want to deploy.
+After any `machine`, `checkout`, `dependencies`, etc., add the `deployment` commands for matching branches/tags.

+The `issue`, `staging` and `production` sub-keys must match the deploy script to differentiate types of deployment.

 ```
 deployment: